kongondo/MenuBuilder/README.md

 ### getMenuItems()

 This is a new method since version 0.1.5.
 The method greatly simplifies the creation of custom complex menus.
-Examples of how to use this method coming soon.
-For now see the examples in the support forum.
-The method accepts three arguments.
+Use this method instead of **render()** if you wish to have total control over your menu logic and markup.
+Examples of how to use this method can be found in [these gists](https://gist.github.com/kongondo/a478e2a9274fc29f5d7cdb93a8166989) as well as in this [post](https://processwire.com/talk/topic/4451-menu-builder/?p=120639) in the support forum.
+The method accepts three arguments:

 ````php